aryelgois/Medools/README.md

 You can instantiate a new Model, without any parameters, to create a fresh model object.
 Then add data into its columns, like in any other object.
-Your code should known which columns are available, but you can look at `$model::COLUMNS` for a complete list from that model.
+Your code should known which columns are available, but you can call `getColumns()` for a complete list from that model.

 Your changes are stored in that object, so you need to `save()` in order to send to the Database.